tpcarmen/WordPress-Command-Line-sitemap.xml-Generator/README.md

 It assumes that the home page is the most important page.
-It assumes that the other pages are all equal priority It is free.
+It assumes that the other pages are all equal priority

+This is free software.

 It’s not shareware, nagware, guiltware or anything else.
 It’s just free, and I have released it under the MIT Licence.

 Once an hour, or whenever you want, it